Search by either entering keywords or by selecting a product.

 - Log in to Settings for the TeraStation.
 You can access Settings by either entering the TeraStation's IP address into a web browser window or by using NAS Navigator.

 - Navigate to the "Drives" tab and click on the LVM widget button to enable Logical Volume Management.
+(For Terastation 5010/3010 series enabling LVM is optional, go to Step6 if you are not using LVM)

 Note: This process will delete any existing data on the unit!